Disentangling peripheral hearing loss from central and cognitive effects on speech intelligibility in older adults

 Figure~\ref{fig:OA_PredSI_IndivLstn} shows the subjective and predicted SI scores of individual OAs in the ``Unpro'' and ``IRM'' conditions.
 Overall, it is clear that the predictions and subjective scores generally exhibit a similar trend.
 These predictions are made possible by incorporating the hearing levels of each OA into GESI.
 Because the parameters $a_{_{YNH}}$ and $b_{_{YNH}}$ were used, the predictions reflect the average SI characteristics of the five YNHs.

-In the panel of $\rm OA^{\#7}$, the prediction lines resemble the subjective SI scores for ``Unpro-WHIS'' and ``Unpro-IRM'' in the YNH experiment, as shown in Fig.~\ref{fig:CmprOA7vsYNH-WHIS}.
-This finding lends support to the idea that WHIS and GESI are effective in both the YNH and OA experiments.
-Moreover, the subjective SI score at an SNR of -6~dB is much higher than the prediction using the YNH parameters.
+In the panel of $\rm OA^{\#7}$, the predicted SI scores (solid lines with error bars) resemble the subjective SI scores for ``Unpro-WHIS'' and ``IRM-WHIS'' in the YNH experiment, as shown in Fig.~\ref{fig:CmprOA7vsYNH-WHIS}.
+Moreover, the subjective SI score at an SNR of -6~dB in ``IRM'' is much higher than predicted using the YNH parameters.